 Black Opal

-Black albumen appears as a play of colors on a dark background.
-Opal black protein has the highest reputation in the industry, not only because of its rarity, but also because the play of color can best stand out on a dark background.
+Black opal displays play of color against a dark background.
+The industry rates Australian black opal the highest, not only because of its rarity but also because the play of color is most pronounced against a dark background.

 Crystal Opal